modo-studio/framework-oriented/index.md

 ### Manual

-Although all the targets for the frameworks can be in the same projects, keeping them in different project will make them completely independent from the others:
+Although all the targets for the frameworks can be on the same projects, keeping them in diferent project will make them completely independent from the others:

 - For each framework you'll need a project that includes the source and unit tests target.
 Optionally, these projects can also include a playground to onboard people or document the interface of the framework.
 {% highlight bash %}